awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

 The name of the binary log on the source database instance that contains the replication information\.

  *mysql\_binary\_log\_file\_location*
 The location in the `mysql_binary_log_file_name` binary log at which replication starts reading the replication information\.
+You can determine the binlog file name and location by running `SHOW MASTER STATUS` on the source database instance\.

  *ssl\_encryption*
 A value that specifies whether Secure Socket Layer \(SSL\) encryption is used on the replication connection\.
 1 specifies to use SSL encryption, 0 specifies to not use encryption\.
 The default is 0\.